Guide to Visiting Taipei, Taiwan for the First Time

 Roaders Hotel in Taipei

-Okay, well it’s a very small gym but really there are not a whole lot of hotels in Ximending that is kid friendly with a gym yet affordable.
+Okay, well, it’s a tiny gym, but really, there are not a whole lot of hotels in Ximending that are child friendly with a gym and affordable.

 Roader’s Hotel: Check Rates